Investigations usually take the form of an ultrasound scan and blood tests. In some circumstances an MRI scan or CT scan may be required.

 She decided to see Mr Peravali at Little Aston Spire Hospital.
 Mr Peravali performed her operation within 2 weeks of seeing her.
 She had an uneventful operation and is over the moon with the results.

-Some videos about gallstone surgery
+Videos about gallstone surgery

 What happens during the consultation?

 I’ve had abdominal pain that comes and goes for a while now.
 What is a the cause?
 Could it be gallstones?